johnofmars/mm-github-pages-starter/_pages/docs/pairings.md

   - The first is a big damage follow-up, like a sniper/grenade launcher.
 These are very effective clean-up options, but they do take special ammo.
 Primaries are also very viable, and for big damage clean-up, a 110 RPM hand cannon's

 - Small damage follow-up
-  - Picture recluse:  it's fast RPM means that regardless of target health, you're spraying them down and can get a good fast TTK.
+  - Picture **Recluse**:  its fast 900 RPM means that regardless of target health, you're spraying them down and can get a good fast TTK.
 The difference is that instead of instant TTK from a 110rpm Headshot, you _have_ to have more shots.
 There aren't any big break point penalties either, so your TTK is more consistent and even faster than slower RPMs.

 Using [Mercules' Massive Breakdown Weapons Stats Spreadsheet](https://docs.google.com/spreadsheets/d/1_6zsM7kzvg0aUT8YtM_-Wg_5K1gKDOlrwfVzutEjq-s/edit#gid=0), I modified it determine Shots to Kill (STK) and Time to Kill (TTK) for various RPM handcannons.
 The below charts will show the effect between Big & Small Damage follow-ups: